Educational Requirements

 Certified Financial Planner (CFP) Certification:

-- Description: The CFP certification is a globally recognized standard for financial planners.
-It covers areas like financial planning, retirement planning, investment planning, and insurance.
+- Description: The CFP certification is globally recognized and highly respected in the financial planning industry.
+It covers various aspects of financial planning, including retirement planning, investment planning, insurance, and estate planning.

 - Exam Details: The CFP exam is rigorous and assesses your ability to apply financial planning knowledge in real-world scenarios.
-It typically involves multiple-choice questions and case studies.
+It tests your understanding of financial planning principles, ethics, and regulatory requirements.

 -